HISTORY OF HOPE LIVES: ART FOR ALS

 Funds raised for the ALS Network: $1163

-In 2023 one dozen artists from the NorCAL Wax artists group were featured in the exhibition.
+In 2023, twelve artists from NorCAL Wax were featured in the exhibition.
 NorCAL Wax is a Chapter of the International Encaustic Artists (IEA), a group co-founded by Melissa Stephens.
-The theme was "Affirmations of the Seven Chakras."
+The theme was Affirmations of the Seven Chakras.
 Gentle yoga was offered in the Artists Salon, three raffles and several events, including Wine Tasting and Ekphrastic Poetry were part of the overall exhibition.

 Funds raised for the ALS Network: $781

 In 2024, Hope Lives: Art for ALS raised the bar by introducing artists living with ALS.
-Six artists (one posthumously) participated exhibiting artwork created using their eyes, feet or by collaborating with able bodied artists.
+Six artists (one posthumously) participated exhibiting artwork created using their eyes, mouth, feet, or by collaborating with able bodied artists.
 Three cash awards were presented as a new standard for the exhibition: the Lynn Giovannelli Award of Excellence in the Arts, Juror's Choice Award and the People's Choice Award.

 Funds raised for the ALS Therapy Development Institute (ALS TDI): $3200